-Treasury Management and Investment Portfolio
+Treasury Management

-- 4.9 Gross loan debt is currently £3,233m, with the year-end projection estimated to be £3,272m, below the planned level of £3,452m.
-The annual cost of servicing debt represents approximately 29.5% of the net revenue budget.
-The planned level of debt and annual cost of servicing debt includes over £200m borrowing for the Enterprise Zone (EZ), to be financed from Business Rates growth within the EZ. - 4.10 The Council resumed short-term borrowing in the last quarter, in line with the current Treasury Management Strategy, and this is currently at £304m.
+- 4.12 Gross loan debt is currently £3,276m, with the year-end projection estimated to be £3,392m, below the planned level of £3,452m.
+The annual cost of servicing debt represents approximately 29.6% of the net revenue budget.
+The planned level of debt and annual cost of servicing debt currently includes over £200m borrowing for the Enterprise Zone (EZ), due to be financed from Business Rates growth within the EZ. - 4.13 The Council resumed short-term borrowing in the last quarter, in line with the current Treasury Management Strategy, and this is currently at £313m.
 Short-term borrowing rates are currently higher than planned due to the unprecedented scale of interest rate rises since the Financial Plan was set.
-Given the rising interest rate environment, the Council has sought to reduce refinancing risk by taking long-term borrowing from the Public Works Loan Board (PWLB). - 4.11 The outlook for borrowing costs remain uncertain as the Bank of England looks to bring inflation to target and the UK government loosens fiscal policy to boost growth; however further Bank Rate rises should be expected.
-Treasury Management costs for 2022/23 are still expected to remain at budget based on mitigations being taken such as maintaining a balanced loans portfolio and seeking optimal borrowing rates.
-However, there is a risk that further volatility in the financial markets could push treasury management costs up before the end of the financial year. - 4.12 Details are set out in the Appendix A Annex 2. - 4.13 The Investment Portfolio is reported in Appendix A Annex 3.
+Given the rising interest rate environment, the Council has sought to reduce refinancing risk by taking long-term borrowing from the Public Works Loan Board (PWLB). - 4.14 The outlook for borrowing costs remain uncertain as the Bank of England looks to bring inflation to target and further Bank Rate rises are expected.
+Treasury Management costs for 2022/23 are still expected to remain at budget based on mitigations being taken such as maintaining a balanced loans portfolio, seeking out optimal borrowing rates and ensuring accurate cash flow projections.
+However, there is a risk that further volatility in the financial markets could push treasury management costs up before the end of the financial year.